-Did you know that just under half the people who start reading a book will not get past the first 100 pages?
+Did you know that just under half the people who start reading a book will not get past the first one hundred pages?

 But how many of these will finish?

-In a world were book prices are lower than ever, access to books, especially digitally, is almost unlimited and readers are prepared to take a gamble on new and unknown writers, your job as a writer is clear.
+In a world where book prices are lower than ever, where access to books, especially digitally, is almost unlimited and where readers are prepared to take a gamble on new and unknown authors, your job as an author is clear.

-Well, some of the obvious candidates play a part.
+Some of the obvious candidates are important.
 Readers suggest that dislike of the main character plays a part, as does weak writing and a poor plot.
 Yet, these are not the key reasons readers give up.
 There is one reason, far beyond any other, that stops people reading.

 The single biggest reason people stop reading is that they found the book boring!

-This should be like a dagger through your writer’s heart.
+This should be like a dagger through your author’s heart.
 After all, how can a reader find your story boring?
-You’ve sweated blood over the plot, thought for countless hours about characters and even written out painstaking back-story for your world and its inhabitants.
+You’ve sweated blood over the plot, thought for countless hours about characters and even written out a painstaking backstory for your world and its inhabitants.

 Or is it?